Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 - Alternatively, you may use `python -m flask run` instead of `flask run`
 - Navigate to [https://127.0.0.1:5000](https://127.0.0.1:5000) in your browser

+> You might run into an invalid certificate error on your browser as we are using `https`.
+If you do, you can ignore that error for running this sample's code.

 ![Experience](./ReadmeFiles/app.png)

 ## Explore the sample